Human-Technology Interaction and Communication B.Sc.

 Master's Degree Prospects

-Building on a completed Bachelor course of study, it is possible to continue at RWTH with a Master in Technical Communication.
-Here as well, the proven combination of communication science along with a technical subject plays a predominant role.
+After completing a bachelor’s degree, it is possible to build on it with a master’s in Human-Technology Interaction and Communication at RWTH.
+Here, the proven combination of communication science and a technical subject also plays a predominant role.
 The field of specialization chosen during bachelor studies is carried on through the master studies.
 Students can also choose to pursue a master’s degree in the Faculty of Electrical Engineering and Information Technology.
 This faculty offers a program that builds on the bachelor’s degree in Electrical Engineering and Information Technology.

-In the technical subjects students get to choose between different majors, in communication science they are able to put the focus on individual subjects.
-In this manner the individual specialization of students continues to be supported by the particular design of the course of study allows the students to build their own specific career profiles.
+In the technical subjects, students get to choose between different concentrations; in communication science, they can focus on individual subjects.
+In this way, the particular design of the course of study allows the students to build their own specific career profiles.

-The course of study Technical Communication is offered by the Institute of Linguistics and Communication Science of the Faculty of Arts and Humanities in cooperation with those faculties that offer the technical fundamentals:
+The course of study in Human-Technology Interaction and Communication is offered by the Institute of Linguistics and Communication Science of the Faculty of Arts and Humanities in cooperation with those faculties that offer the technical fundamentals: